Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 "Way ahead of you," John said, his expression serious.

 "And what about the rumor mill?"
-Beckett asked bitterly as he gathered the supplies from the cabinet on a tray.
+Beckett asked with a stern look at John and then Rodney.
 "Don't you think for one second I don't know the real reason Rodney didn't come to me sooner.
-I've already heard several different versions of what people around here think happened."
+I've already heard several different versions of what people around here think happened with the Genii."

 John rubbed the back of his neck.
-He hadn't heard the specifics of any of the rumors, but John had a good idea what people were saying about both of them.
-He'd received more than a few strange looks from the military contingent as people trickled back from Manara.
+He hadn't heard the specifics of any of the rumors, but he had a good idea what people were saying about both of them.
 He'd used tactics against the Genii he hadn't needed since Afghanistan and Iraq, tactics he'd hoped were safely left behind in the Milky Way galaxy.
-While the scientists were content simply to know the city had survived, the Marines certainly had some ideas about what happened during his guerrilla war with Kolya's men.
+While the scientists were content simply to know the city had survived, the Marines certainly had some ideas about what had happened during his guerrilla war with Kolya's men.

-Unfortunately, it sounded like they had the wrong idea about everything else.
+Unfortunately, everyone had the wrong idea about everything else, John thought with a glance at Rodney.

 "Doctor Beckett?"
 Sharon called as she moved a portable curtain around Rodney's bed.
 "He's ready."